If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Longboarding, somewhat unfairly, never seemed to earn the cool cultural credibility as its sibling, skateboarding.
 Skateboarding-inspired clothing brands like Supreme will have people lining up around the block, and artists and designers collaborate on skate deck designs all the time.
 But longboarding’s un-flashy nature is actually part of its appeal.
 Skateboarding is showy by design because it emphasizes tricks, and skate culture reflects that.
-But if you think of a person on a longboard, you might imagine someone on a college campus or by the beach.
+But if you think of a person on a longboard, you might imagine someone on a college campus, wearing a backpack and zipping their way to class.
 That’s because longboards are made for cruising, and cruising is up there with “moseying” for the most leisurely ways to get around.

 There are a few reasons longboards are easier to ride for longer distances than skateboards.
 The first, and most obvious, is the size.
 A larger deck to stand on is simply more comfortable for extended periods.
 The wheels of a longboard are also typically softer, making for a smoother ride over rough ground.
 Another major factor is the flexibility of the board; longboards rotate side-to-side fairly easily, which makes turning easier compared to a stiff skateboard.
 That’s also not to say that longboarding is all leisure.
 Downhill longboarding is as extreme a sport as it gets.